BardicNoel/lorerim-v4-codex/pipeline-projects/religion/wintersun-religion-docs.md

 Religion is polytheistic in Skyrim, your character is free to receive blessings from deities other than the one followed

-- *blessing of akatosh*: Resist 15% of magic.
+- *Blessing of Akatosh*: Resist 15% of magic.
-- *blessing of arkay*: Increases your Health by 40 points.
+- *Blessing of Almalexia*: Increases your Health by 10 points.
-- *blessing of dibella*: Prices are 20% better.
+- *Blessing of Arkay*: Increases your Health by 40 points.
-- *blessing of julianos*: Increases your Magicka by 40 points.
+- *Blessing of Auriel*: You are 10% more effective with missile weapons.
-- *blessing of kynareth*: Increases your Stamina by 40 points.
+- *Blessing of Azura*: Resist 10% of magic.
-- *blessing of mara*: Restoration spells cost 10% less to cast.
+- *Blessing of Baan Dar*: Pickpocketing is 10% easier.
-- *blessing of stendarr*: Block 10% more damage.
+- *Blessing of Boethiah*: You are 10% more effective with one-handed weapons.
-- *blessing of talos*: Time between shouts is reduced.
+- *Blessing of Clavicus Vile*: Conjuration spells cost 10% less to cast.
-- *blessing of zenithar*: Able to improve items 5% better.
+- *Blessing of Dibella*: Prices are 20% better.
-- *blessing of almalexia*:
+- *Blessing of Ebonarm*: Armor rating of heavy armor pieces is increased by 10%.
-- *blessing of sotha sil*:
+- *Blessing of Hermaeus Mora*: Spells and effects you cast on yourself last 15% longer.
-- *blessing of vivec*:
+- *Blessing of Hircine*: Regenerate 2% of your maximum Stamina per second.
-- *blessing of auriel*: You are 10% more effective with missile weapons.
+- *Blessing of Jephre*: Carrying capacity increased by 50 points.
-- *blessing of jephre*: Carrying capacity increased by 50 points.
+- *Blessing of Julianos*: Increases your Magicka by 40 points.
-- *blessing of magnus*: 10% chance to absorb a hostile spell and recharge your Magicka.
+- *Blessing of Jyggalag*: Deal 15% more attack damage and critical damage against daedra.
-- *blessing of phynaster*: Potions and poisons you mix are 10% stronger.
+- *Blessing of Kynareth*: Increases your Stamina by 40 points.
-- *blessing of syrabane*: Regenerate 2% of your maximum Magicka per second.
+- *Blessing of Leki*: Armor rating of light armor pieces is increased by 10%.
-- *blessing of trinimac*: You are 10% more effective with two-handed weapons.
+- *Blessing of Magnus*: 10% chance to absorb a hostile spell and recharge your Magicka.
-- *blessing of xarxes*: Scrolls are 25% more effective.
+- *Blessing of Malacath*: Your power attacks cost 10% less Stamina.
-- *blessing of z'en*: Alteration spells cost 10% less to cast.
+- *Blessing of Mannimarco*: Conjuration spells are 10% more effective.
-- *blessing of azura*: Resist 10% of magic.
+- *Blessing of Mara*: Restoration spells cost 10% less to cast.
-- *blessing of boethiah*: You are 10% more effective with one-handed weapons.
+- *Blessing of Mehrunes Dagon*: Destruction spells are 10% more effective.
-- *blessing of clavicus vile*: Conjuration spells cost 10% less to cast.
+- *Blessing of Mephala*: Poisons you mix are 15% more effective.
-- *blessing of hermaeus mora*: Spells and effects you cast on yourself last 15% longer.
+- *Blessing of Meridia*: Restoration spells are ***10***% more effective.
-- *blessing of hircine*: Regenerate 2% of your maximum Stamina per second.
+- *Blessing of Molag Bal*: Destruction spells cost 10% less to cast.
-- *blessing of jyggalag*: Deal 15% more attack damage and critical damage against daedra.
+- *Blessing of Morwha*: Healing spells restore 15% more Health.
-- *blessing of malacath*: Your power attacks cost 10% less Stamina.
+- *Blessing of Namira*: Increases Disease Resistance by 25%.
-- *blessing of mehrunes dagon*: Destruction spells are 10% more effective.
+- *Blessing of Nocturnal*: You are 25% harder to detect.
-- *blessing of mephala*: Poisons you mix are 15% more effective.
+- *Blessing of Peryite*: Increases Poison Resistance by 50%.
-- *blessing of meridia*: Restoration spells are ***10***% more effective.
+- *Blessing of Phynaster*: Potions and poisons you mix are 10% stronger.
-- *blessing of molag bal*: Destruction spells cost 10% less to cast.
+- *Blessing of Rajhin*: Lockpicking is 10% easier.
-- *blessing of namira*: Increases Disease Resistance by 25%.
+- *Blessing of Riddle'Thar*: Unarmed strikes do 20 additional damage.
-- *blessing of nocturnal*: You are 25% harder to detect.
+- *Blessing of Sai*: Armor rating of light armor pieces is increased by 10%.
-- *blessing of peryite*: Increases Poison Resistance by 50%.
+- *Blessing of Sanguine*: Using beneficial potions and alchemical ingredients is 15% better.
-- *blessing of sanguine*: Using beneficial potions and alchemical ingredients is 15% better.
+- *Blessing of Satakal*: Regenerate 2% of your maximum Health per second.
-- *blessing of sheogorath*: Grants a random blessing!
+- *Blessing of Sheogorath*: Grants a random blessing!
-- *blessing of vaermina*: Illusion spells cost 10% less to cast.
+- *Blessing of Shor*: Deal 15% more attack damage and critical damage against elves.
-- *blessing of baan dar*: Pickpocketing is 10% easier.
+- *Blessing of Sithis*: Sneak attacks deal 15% more damage.
-- *blessing of ebonarm*: Armor rating of heavy armor pieces is increased by 10%.
+- *Blessing of Sotha Sil*: Increases your Magicka by 5 points.
-- *blessing of mannimarco*: Conjuration spells are 10% more effective.
+- *Blessing of St. Alessia*: Followers within 20 feet gain ***50*** points of armor and ***10***% magic resistance.
-- *blessing of sai*: Armor rating of light armor pieces is increased by 10%.
+- *Blessing of Stendarr*: Block 10% more damage.
-- *blessing of shor*: Deal 15% more attack damage and critical damage against elves.
+- *Blessing of Syrabane*: Regenerate 2% of your maximum Magicka per second.
-- *blessing of sithis*: Sneak attacks deal 15% more damage.
+- *Blessing of Tall Papa*: Items are enchanted 10% stronger.
-- *blessing of st. alessia*: Followers within 20 feet gain ***50*** points of armor and ***10***% magic resistance.
+- *Blessing of Talos*: Time between shouts is reduced.
-- *blessing of the all-maker*: Deal 15% more attack damage and critical damage against animals.
+- *Blessing of The All-Maker*: Deal 15% more attack damage and critical damage against animals.
-- *blessing of the hist*: Tough scales increase armor by 50 points.
+- *Blessing of The Animal Gods*: Deal 15% more attack damage and critical damage against animals.
-- *blessing of the magna-ge*: Alteration spells are ***10***% more effective.
+- *Blessing of The Hist*: Tough scales increase armor by 50 points.
-- *blessing of leki*: Armor rating of light armor pieces is increased by 10%.
+- *Blessing of The HoonDing*: Stagger from attacks and bashes is 50% more effective.
-- *blessing of morwha*: Healing spells restore 15% more Health.
+- *Blessing of The Magna-Ge*: Alteration spells are ***10***% more effective.
-- *blessing of satakal*: Regenerate 2% of your maximum Health per second.
+- *Blessing of Trinimac*: You are 10% more effective with two-handed weapons.
-- *blessing of tall papa*: Items are enchanted 10% stronger.
+- *Blessing of Vaermina*: Illusion spells cost 10% less to cast.
-- *blessing of the hoonding*: Stagger from attacks and bashes is 50% more effective.
+- *Blessing of Vivec*: Sneak is increased by 5 points.
-- *blessing of rajhin*: Lockpicking is 10% easier.
+- *Blessing of Xarxes*: Scrolls are 25% more effective.
-- *blessing of riddle'thar*: Unarmed strikes do 20 additional damage.
+- *Blessing of Z'en*: Alteration spells cost 10% less to cast.
-- *blessing of the animal gods*: Deal 15% more attack damage and critical damage against animals.
+- *Blessing of Zenithar*: Able to improve items 5% better.

 # Divine